TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-01-10-9-steps-to-migrate-from-jekyll-to-statie.md

     I wanted to migrate my static websites from Jekyll to Statie.
 Can new `init` command make this piece of cake?
 And what needs to be done next?
-tweet: "New Post on #php 🐘 blog: 9 Steps to Migrate from #Jekyll to #Statie"
 ---

 ## 1. Create Basic Statie Structure